 Your healing is the most important

-Eczema and TSW can drastically affect one’s quality of life.
+Eczema and topical steroid withdrawal can drastically affect one’s quality of life.
 It is therefore important to address the conditions promptly and appropriately so that they do not worsen or be prolonged.
 By combining Traditional Chinese Medicine therapies and technology-enhanced therapies, we strive to provide the best care possible in your journey with us.

 Please contact us at +65 8742 2163 for a personalized consultation.

 Note: All words in Italics refer to the TCM organ system and not the anatomical organ referenced in western medicine.

 The content on this page is for information and educational purposes only.
 Such medical information may relate to disease, injury, drugs and other treatments, medical devices and/or health products.
 Medical information does not amount to advice, and if advice is needed an appropriate professional help should be sought.
 The disclaimer asserts that no warranties or representations are given in respect of the medical information, and that the website operator should not be held liable if a user suffers any injury or loss after relying upon the medical information.

 Any devices used for technology-enhanced therapies are intended for use only for general well-being purposes or to encourage or maintain a healthy lifestyle, and is not intended to be used for any medical purpose (such as the detection. diagnosis, monitoring, management or treatment of any medical condition or disease).
 Any health-related information provided by this device or software should not be treated as medical advice.
 Please consult a physician for any medical advice required.